7img/demo/README.md

 # ENV

-Sign up for Mailtrap or replace this string with your credentials or another provider
+Sign up for Mailtrap and replace this string with your credentials or use another provider.
+See https://symfony.com/doc/current/mailer.html#using-built-in-transports.
 ```
 MAILER_DSN=smtp://xxxxxx:xxxxxxx@smtp.mailtrap.io:2525?encryption=tls&auth_mode=login
 ```